 Brevard County shall support the St. Johns River Water Management District's (SJRWMD) mapping of submerged aquatic vegetation within the Indian River Lagoon system.
 Evaluation results shall be made available to municipalities and other agencies or programs.
-Areas that show decline should be targeted for increased watershed management, including non-point source pollution, and restoration.
+Areas that show decline should be targeted for increased watershed management, including non-point source pollution, and restoration, consistent with green infrastructure improvement planning efforts.
 Management strategies shall be coordinated with the municipalities and other agencies.